Seasonal Affective Disorder

 - Suicidal ideation – thoughts of suicide.
 The individual may or may not express this to a therapist, friend or family member.

-It is critical to note that every person experiences SAD in a unique way.
-SAD sufferers seldom have all these symptoms.
-The DSM-V criteria for a diagnosis of SAD states that five symptoms should be present for two weeks.
+It is critical to note that every person experiences SAD uniquely.
+SAD sufferers seldom have all these symptoms—the DSM-V criteria for diagnosing SAD states that five symptoms should be present for two weeks.
 One of the symptoms should be a depressed mood or disinterest in pleasurable activities.